Matsumoto Temari Balls

 Aside from a variety of snack shops and a "Sweet" little cafe/bakery (which has been around since 1923), Nawate street also has plenty of little nick knack shops and souvenirs.
 There is a cute place to pick up pottery at a good price, a place with some very nice steal tea pots and of course plenty of cute frog trinkets.
 It is said that a frog will help things return to you.
 This is especially valuable in or on your purse, as it will bring you money.
 Yohashira shrine is also on Nawate Street and is a lovely place to sit while enjoying your taiyaki or sembei or to simply soak in the sun and people watch.

 Nakamachi Street is often also referred to as Old Street or old house street.
 This is because the buildings and houses along this street have been restored to their tradition look.
 This is a beautiful street with nice little shops, cafes and bars, which have some nice food and cocktails.
 On the north side of the street in the middle of the first block is Bun bar that is very nice.
 A shop selling Kimonos and beautiful fabric has caught my eye a few times.
+The landmark of Nakamachi is Kurassic-kan, which is used as a rental space for exhibitions and a cafe.

 See also Tourist Guide Leaflet and Nakamachi Gourmet Guide Leaflet.